Emiree123/UG-Research-Project/README.md

  git checkout main
  git remote update: download changes from github website (but don't activate them yet) git pull origin main: pull (activate) the recent changes

+ ##commiting changes
+git add . (all the files that have been changed) git commit -m "commit message" (description of the change that was made)